collapsed-stacks/startups/questions/8430/how-one-can-make-use-of-low-priced-devices-for-a-startup.md

 - tagged: `startup-costs`, `idea`, `low-capital`
 - score: 1

-<p>How one can make use of low priced devices (for example Rpi2) for a startup idea?
+How one can make use of low priced devices (for example Rpi2) for a startup idea?
 Can we make a complete product with these low priced devices?
-I'm particularly interested to know whether a start-up with low priced device (may be a better idea that incorporated along with the device) can really succeed with market trends or not.</p>
+I'm particularly interested to know whether a start-up with low priced device (may be a better idea that incorporated along with the device) can really succeed with market trends or not.

 ## No Answers